 Timber produced by the Ben Hai Forestry Company is now FSC-certified, and there are genuinely visible changes.
 ‘You can really see that the forests are better structured now,’ says Gutzmann: ‘There are trees of all ages and there’s deadwood, too.
 That’s much better than in most forests in Viet Nam.
 But we will continue to work on improving the situation throughout the country in future.’

-With Ben Hai as a successful role model for other forestry companies and CORENARM continuing to provide training after the end of the project, as well as support from the provincial authorities, ForestFinance and sequa have created excellent enabling conditions.
+With Ben Hai as a successful role model for other forestry companies and CORENARM continuing to provide training after the end of the project, as well as support from the provincial authorities, ForestFinance has created excellent enabling conditions.